edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_9.md

 | **Metric**                 | Composite metric (bandwidth + delay)                | Math formula: (100M/x) + (100M/y) |
 | **Cisco only / Proprietary** | YES                                               | NO                           |
 | **Default AD Value**       | 90                                                 | 110                          |

+- AS = Autonomous Number, determined by network admin.
+Same AS numbers allow devices to communicate with each other.

 ### 10.9.2 Configuring EIGRP in Cisco IOS
 - Topology: ![](../../../../../assets/images/ccna/lesson9/lesson9_eigrp_1.jpg)